 It is an eclectic offering, indicating that the 81-year-old veteran has a more expansive ear than perhaps many thought.
 The first single, Lameen, is her take on French chanson Pour Qui Veille L'Étoile by Pierre Delanoë, and then there are her versions of John Lennon's Imagine and Andrew Lloyd Webber and Tim Rice's Don't Cry for Me Argentina.

-After a seven-year wait for the new material from a star who so often manages to capture the regional mood, one can understand the reaction of fans and Arab cultural personalities to the new album, which also sees Fairuz taking on Besame Mucho.
+After a seven-year wait for the new material from a star who so often manages to capture the regional mood, one can understand the reaction of fans and Arab cultural personalities to the new album, which also sees Fairouz taking on Besame Mucho.

-Lebanese composer Ziyad Sahhab was scathing in his assessment of Bebalee, deeming that the decision to record a set of international cover songs was the move of an amateur, as opposed to an artist of Fairuz's stature.
+Lebanese composer Ziyad Sahhab was scathing in his assessment of Bebalee, deeming that the decision to record a set of international cover songs was the move of an amateur, as opposed to an artist of Fairouz's stature.

 While claiming that some of the songs have merit, Lebanese singer-songwriter Tania Saleh also expressed disappointment with the overall quality on offer.
 She dismisses any suggestions that Ziad would have done a better job than his sister stem from sexism.